 Enamel is the teeth’s outer layer that helps us chew, bit, and break food.
 In addition, the enamel is responsible for getting food triturated, aiding digestion and further nutrient absorption by the human body.

-Using scanning transmission electron microscopy [STEM], scientists discovered enamels structure with tightly bunched oblong crystals a thousand times smaller than human hair.
+Using scanning transmission electron microscopy [STEM], scientists discovered enamel structure with tightly bunched oblong crystals a thousand times smaller than a human hair.

 What Foods and Drinks Cause Tooth Decay and Enamel Wear?